hokumi/wildlife/README.md

 # wildlife
-Trainning Project
+Training Project

-I started this project as a matter of trainning.
+I started this project as a matter of training.
 I took a course at Udemy with Andrei Neagoie to improve my basic knowledge.